hackclub/winter/05him.md

 ---
 name: "05him"
-project: "Arduino Car by Flight Receiver"
+project: "Arduino Car by Drone Transmitter"
 ---

-# Arduino Car by Flight Receiver
+# Arduino Car by Drone Transmitter

 ## Summary

 What are you going to build?
 What does it do?
 Why are you excited to build it?

-So i am going to build a car based on arduino which is going to be controlled by a FlySky-FS flight receiver, it will work as a normal remote control car, but instead of having a normal remote control it will be controlled by Flight receiver whihc will give more controls to the car, and this is going to be my first project so kind of excited towards it.. firsty i was planning for a fpv drone but it was going out of budget so i searched on youtube for alternative and found this amazing concept..  as mentioned earlier it is my first project so really excited for it.
+So i am going to build a car based on arduino which is going to be controlled by a FlySky-FS Drone Transmitter, it will work as a normal remote control car, but instead of having a normal remote control it will be controlled by Drone Transmitter connected to a flight receiver in the car curcuit, this will give more controls to the car, and this is going to be my first project so kind of excited towards it.. firsty i was planning for a fpv drone but it was going out of budget so i searched on youtube for alternative and found this amazing concept..  as mentioned earlier it is my first project so really excited for it.

 ## Plan